Captain America in film: Captain America: Brave New World (2025)

-Anthony Mackie portrayed Captain America in the 2025 film Captain America: Brave New World.
+Anthony Mackie (right) portrayed Captain America in the 2025 film Captain America: Brave New World.

 Civil War was Evans' final contracted standalone film as Captain America, and concluded the trilogy of Captain America films starring the actor.
 In 2021, Marvel released the television miniseries The Falcon and the Winter Soldier on the streaming service Disney+, which depicts the mantle of Captain America being assumed by Sam Wilson (Anthony Mackie, who first appeared as the Falcon in 2014's The Winter Soldier).
 Falcon and the Winter Soldier head writer Malcolm Spellman and series writer Dalan Musson were confirmed to be writing a fourth Captain America film in April 2021, which was formally announced in July 2022 with Mackie as star and Julius Onah as director.
 Announced under the title Captain America: New World Order, the film was retitled Captain America: Brave New World in June 2023.
 Filming occurred from March to June 2023, and Brave New World was released in February 2025.

 Ensemble and supporting roles

 Marvel conceived of a film based on the superhero team the Avengers in 2003.
 It was conceptualized as a crossover film featuring an ensemble cast of superheroes, including Chris Evans as Captain America, who were to be initially established in their own individual films.
 Casting for what would become the 2012 film The Avengers began in 2008, with filming commencing in 2011.
 The film was written and directed by Joss Whedon.

 Three sequels to The Avengers featuring Evans as Captain America were subsequently produced: Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
 Age of Ultron was written and directed by Whedon, while the latter two films were helmed by Winter Soldier and Civil War directors Anthony and Joseph Russo, and screenwriters Christopher Markus and Stephen McFeely.
 Infinity War and Endgame were originally planned as a two-part film, but were later separated into two distinct films that were shot back-to-back in 2017; as this arrangement exceeded Evans' original six-picture deal with Marvel, the actor renegotiated his contract with the company to appear in Endgame.
 Evans additionally made cameo appearances as the character in the films Thor: The Dark World (2013), Ant-Man (2015), Spider-Man: Homecoming (2017), and Captain Marvel (2019).

-Anthony Mackie is slated to appear as Captain America in the forthcoming films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
+Mackie and Evans are slated to appear in the forthcoming films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).